shuskey/Sketch-A-Doodle/Assets/Readme.txt

 Sketch A Doodle Readme
 To Add:
-[ ] Need to lock 'player rotation' in 2D Maze Mode
 [ ] Options for Wall Type: See through or not, High or Low [ ] Can I get rid of UnityEditor functions, so this runs outside the editor [ ] Can a maze be added by giving it a URL to an online image